Hardisty, Alberta: Economy

 The main industries in and around Hardisty are petroleum and farming.
 There is a large petroleum "tank farm" near Hardisty, which is also a nexus of oil pipelines.
 The oil industry in Hardisty focuses primarily on transport rather than oil processing or collection.
-Some of the petroleum companies are: Gibson Energy, Enbridge, TC Energy, and many others.
+Some of the petroleum companies are: Gibson Energy, Enbridge, TC Energy, Cenovus/Husky Energy and many others.

 Hardisty is the start of the proposed Keystone XL Pipeline, which is intended to transport synthetic crude oil, blended crude oil from the Athabasca oil sands to refineries in the United States.

 Attractions

 Hardisty Lake Park is located within the town limits and has camping, swimming, boating, trout fishing, golfing, baseball diamonds, rodeos and sporting events.
 Hardisty also has a soccer field, a curling rink, a hockey rink, and cross-country skiing.
 The Hardisty area is also known for upland game, geese, duck, mule deer and whitetail deer hunting.

 Education

 Hardisty's school is named Allan Johnstone School, and teaches kindergarten and Grades 1 to 9.
 This school was shut down in 2020 with students now needing to attend schools in neighbouring areas.
 High school students (Grades 10 to 12), are taken by bus to Sedgewick.
 There is also a playschool in Hardisty.